-Use packaging materials, e.g. paper, tape, bubble rape, cartons, and porta-robes, to protect your goods whilst in storage.
+Use packaging materials, e.g. paper, tape, bubble wrap, cartons, and porta-robes, to protect your goods whilst in storage.

 Clothing should be packed in strong cartons with repellents such as mothballs, naphthalene, lavender or similar, to help protect your goods.

 Protect the shelving and furniture structure by emptying wardrobes, cupboards and drawers.

 Pack books flat.
 Heavy books and tools should be packed in smaller boxes to make them easier to move around.